 Knowing of the planned attack, British troops set up lines of defense.
 Failing to gain control of the sky, Operation Sea Lion continued to get pushed back.

 Hitler indefinitely postponed Operation Sea Lion.
 The Royal Navy was too strong, and it is said that Hitler wanted to turn his full attention to Soviet Union.

 The Germans lost the battle of Britain, so an invasion never happened and a return to a plan for one never did as well.

-Now read about Operation Downfall, the abandoned plan to invade Japan.
-Then, learn about how the Nazis rose to power.
+Now read about how the Nazis rose to power.